Kansas Felony Crimes by Class and Sentences

 Understanding the Felony Sentencing Grids in Kansas

-Sentencing Grids for Non-Drug Crimes and Drug Crimes
+Sentencing Grids for Felony (Non-Drug) Crimes and Felony Drug Crimes

-Kansas uses two sentencing grids—one for non-drug crimes and one for drug crimes.
+Kansas uses two sentencing grids—one for felony (non-drug) crimes and one for drug crimes.
 On the grids, the vertical axis represents the severity level of the crime (1 to 10) and the horizontal axis lists the criminal history (from no prior offenses to three or more prior person offenses).
-The discussion below highlights the non-drug grid, but the same principles apply to the drug grid.
+The discussion below highlights the felony (non-drug) grid, but the same principles apply to the drug grid.

 How the Sentencing Grids Work

-The grids work like this: Based on the offense severity level (say level 2) and the offender's criminal history (say category D based on 1 prior person felony), you'll find the appropriate sentencing box (Box 2D).
+The grids work like this: Based on the offense severity level (say level 2) and the offender's criminal history (say category D), you'll find the appropriate sentencing box (Box 2D).
 The sentence specified in Box 2D ranges from 181 to 200 months (15 to 17 years) in prison.
-The judge can hand down a sentence within this range.
-Check out the grid here (scroll down).
+The judge can hand down any sentence within this range.
+Check out the grid here (scroll down on the page for the appropriate grid).

 If the offense severity increases to level 1, the possible sentence will increase.
 Or if the offender has a lengthy criminal past (say three or more person felonies), the sentence will also increase.
 And the reverse is true—if the offense severity goes down or the criminal history decreases, the sentencing range will also decrease.